adizanni/floor3d-card/README.md

 **Pay attention the old config need some changes.
 I recommmend to save the card config from a previous version prior to upgrade to the new version.
 Then apply changes to your saved config in a normal editor and put back the new config in  a brand new card; Apologies for any incovenience**

-I'm not yet integrated into HACS,  [Home Assistant Community Store](https://github.com/hacs/integration).
+Waiting for the approval of the card in the HACS default repositories [Home Assistant Community Store](https://github.com/hacs/integration), you can include this repository (https://github.com/adizanni/floor3d-card) into the HACS custom repository and start using it.

-In the meantime, please download the compiled js file from here (https://raw.githubusercontent.com/adizanni/floor3d-card/master/dist/floor3d-card.js) and upload it to your www home assistant folder
+You can also  download the compiled js file from here (https://raw.githubusercontent.com/adizanni/floor3d-card/master/dist/floor3d-card.js) and upload it to your www home assistant folder

 It's **required** to load this card as `module`.